 In 2018, businesses experienced a small increase in chat demand comparing to the previous year.
 In 2016 a typical business handled 924 chats a month, in 2017 they talked with 976 customers on average and in 2018 it was 978.

-It means that, year-to-year, live chat becomes more and more natural channel for customer-business relations.
+It means that, year-to-year, live chat becomes more and more of a natural channel for customer-business relations.
 The more we think about it, the more clearly it seems that LiveChat is not just a cool feature anymore – it’s a necessity to fulfill clients’ needs.
 With their growing demands for immediate responses and excellent service, it’s reasonable.

 When it comes to tickets, their number decreased by 6.1%.
 In 2017, a typical business handled 52 tickets on average, and in 2018, it was 49 tickets.